 Marcy is lead propagator and chief water-wand wielder at the nursery and has a special interest in native plants that provide habitat for birds and other wildlife.
-Formerly a wild bird rehabilitator in her native Ohio, since relocating to the Southwest eighteen years ago she has been particularly fascinated with the area’s hummingbirds and their flowering plants.
-After years of intensive research, she has written a comprehensive book on native hummingbird plants of the Southwest that we are excited to say was finally published in 2015!
+Formerly a wild bird rehabilitator in her native Ohio, since relocating to the Southwest 20+ years ago she has been particularly fascinated with the area’s hummingbirds and their flowering plants.
+After years of intensive research, she has written a comprehensive book on native hummingbird plants of the Southwest that was published in 2015 (Hummingbird Plants of the Southwest, Rio Nuevo Publishers).
 While in Ohio, Marcy became fairly knowledgeable about shrubs and trees that are important to birds and wrote and published a book geared toward bird rehabilitators entitled Songbird Diet Index.
-Now she is gradually beginning to accumulate a similar bank of knowledge about native plants of the Southwest that provide valuable songbird habitat, and is available for consultations on creating or improving habitat for songbirds, hummingbirds, and other local wildlife.
-She and Jimmy have planted over 300 trees and shrubs on their property designed to attract birds, and to date they already have recorded 250 different bird species, along with 15 mammals, 25 reptiles and amphibians, and 63 butterflies.
+Now she has accumulated a similar bank of knowledge about native plants of the Southwest that provide valuable songbird habitat, and is available for consultations on creating or improving habitat for songbirds, hummingbirds, and other local wildlife.
+She and Jimmy have planted over 300 trees and shrubs on their property designed to attract birds, and to date they have recorded 265 different bird species, along with 17 mammals, 25 reptiles and amphibians, and 67 butterflies.